FilippoRomeo/imaging/README.md

 The website

-API used are freeGeoIP.app and Tweepy scraper lib for twitter.
+API used are freeGeoIP.app and Tweepy python library for accessing the Twitter API.